mokuda2/senioryearreflection/_posts/2023-03-03-A-Glance-at-the-Steppingstones.md

 “I don’t say that kind of stuff to people.”

-“Not even to Shari?
-Even after I say no to a nose job and she’d drive you to and from the operating room?
-Bro, you gotta say that.
-Say ‘I love you’ right now.”
+“Say ‘I love you’ right now.”

 “I love you.”